szymon-polaczy/Observe-Yor-Estimates/DEPLOYMENT_GUIDE.md

-# Deployment Guide - Netlify Functions + Go CLI Architecture
+# Deployment Guide - Unified OYE System

-This guide covers deploying the **new timeout-resistant architecture** using Netlify Functions with Go CLI backend.
+This guide covers deploying the **completely redesigned OYE system** with context-aware Slack responses and unified command interface.

+**⚠️ Breaking Changes**: This version removes all legacy endpoints.
+Only the new `/oye` command is supported.

 ## 🎯 Architecture Summary